Constitution of IMIA

 Each Member shall have one vote per delegate.
 The Chairman has a casting vote.

-Fees for Members shall be debited annually in advance plus a charge per delegate.
+8.2.1 Annual Fees.
+Fees for Members shall be debited annually in advance.
 Such fees are not refundable, regardless of reason.
 The current fees shall be shown on the Members’ web site.
-Fellows of IMIA do not pay Membership or Delegate fees.
+Fellows of IMIA do not pay Membership fees.

+8.2.2 Conference Participants’ Fees.
 A fee per participant at the conference will also be payable annually in advance.
-This fee will be credited 100% to the organisation hosting the conference.
-This fee is not refundable, regardless of reason, unless notice of cancellation of attendance is given at least three months prior to the opening date of the Conference.
-The current fee shall be shown on the Members’ web site.
+This fee will be credited 100% to the organisation of the conference.
+This fee is not refundable, regardless of reason, unless notice of cancellation of attendance is given at least two months prior to the opening date of the Conference.
+The current fee shall be shown on the Members’ Website.

-IMIA shall bear the costs of the hire of the conference room, including technical equipment and the expenses (travel and hotel) of any guest speakers.
-All other expenses will be borne by the organisation(s) hosting the conference.
+8.4 Conference Expenses.
+IMIA shall bear the costs of the hire of the conference room, including technical equipment as well as lunch and break services and, if specially greed, the expenses (travel and hotel) of any guest speakers.
+All other expenses will be borne by the organisation(s) hosting the conference. supported by the conference fees, as specified in clause 8.2.2 above and any amount sponsored by a Member.
 IMIA shall also bear any other costs agreed by the Executive Committee.

 Authors of papers, reports and presentations shall indicate whether or not the papers they present may be published.
 The Executive Committee will then decide on when and how publications should be made.